datonpope/skeptai/README.md

 - [ ] Self-hosted — Run CRIT on your own infrastructure
 - [ ] Domain Modules — Specialized industry configurations

+## Data & Privacy

+The SkeptAI playground stores no analyzed output content, no finding text, and no user-identifying data.

+To power pattern memory, it stores anonymized **structural metadata** about the failure categories detected across analyses — categorical tags only (failure type, severity, source/critique model, date) plus counts.
+None of it can reconstruct any analyzed output, and only Fact-Gate-verified findings contribute to displayed rates.

+Rate limiting stores request IP addresses only.
+Row-level security restricts all of the above to backend services; no public read or write access exists.

 ## Built by

 Daton Pope — Risk management professional